HSF/hsf.github.io/_gsocproposals/2022/proposal_ESCAPE-repository-as-a-service.md

 The successful candidate will be integrated into the ESCAPE project to develop a JupyterLab extension to create an user friendly connection between the repository and the analysis platform (the computing resources).
-This plugin will simplify the access to Zenodo (the Open Source Repository) that provides an open archive archive for scientists to share their analysis software
+This plugin will simplify the access to Zenodo (the Open Source Repository) that provides an open archive for scientists to share their analysis software
 and data.

 ## Task ideas and expected Results

 * Create a JupyterLab extension that connects the Jupyter environment and Zenodo (Repository) using the
-eOSSR python library (display of repository entries).
+eOSSR python library to display the repository entries.
+* Participate in the development of the eOSSR library to integrate the developed extension.
-* Bring back the entry content to the Jupyter environment using the the developed extension.
+* Bring back the entry content to the Jupyter environment using the developed extension.
 * Investigate the possibility of installing the different software entries available in the repository and find solutions to the different software languages libraries.
-* Help defining the needed stages to publish back into the Zenodo and into the ESCAPE community.
+* Help defining the needed stages to publish back into Zenodo and the ESCAPE community.

 ## Technology: